 - Management-employee relationships.

-The reason is that safety culture correlates directly to safety performance.
+Safety culture correlates directly to safety performance.
 You might look at the role of safety culture in overall aviation safety as:

 - Safety management systems design and document safety efforts;